Kitware/CMake/Help/release/dev/FindMPI-overhaul.rst

 * :module:`FindMPI` gained a number of new features, including:

+  * Language-specific components have been added to the module.
+  * Many more MPI environments are now supported.
   * The environmental support for Fortran has been improved.
   * A user now has fine-grained control over the MPI selection process, including passing custom parameters to the MPI compiler.